 Nominating and Corporate Governance Committee.
 Edward H. Meyer (Chair), Charles J. Persico and Michael J. Indiveri are the current members of the Nominating and Corporate Governance Committee.
-Our board of directors has determined that all of the members of the Nominating and Corporate Governance Committee are independent as required by NASDAQ corporate governance requirements, the Guidelines, the Independence Standards and the written charter of the Nominating and Corporate Governance Committee, which met one time during 2016, is responsible for, among other things, reviewing and making recommendations to our board of directors on the range of qualifications that should be represented on our board of directors and eligibility criteria for individual board membership, seeking, considering and recommending to our board of directors qualified candidates for election as directors and approving and recommending to the full board of directors succession plans for each of our senior executive officers.
-It reviews and makes recommendations on matters involving the general operation of our board of directors and our corporate governance, and recommends to our board of directors nominees for each committee of our board of directors.
-In addition, the Nominating and Corporate Governance Committee annually facilitates the assessment of our board of directors' performance as a whole and of the individual directors, and reports thereon to our board of directors.
+Our board of directors has determined that all of the members of the Nominating and Corporate Governance Committee are independent as required by NASDAQ corporate governance requirements, the Guidelines, the Independence Standards and the written charter of the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee, which met one time during 2016, is responsible for, among other things, reviewing and making recommendations to our board of directors on the range of qualifications that should be represented on our board of directors and eligibility criteria for individual board membership, seeking, considering and recommending to our board of directors succession plans for each of our senior executive officers.
+It reviews and makes recommendations on matters involving the general operation of our board of directors and our corporate governance Committee annually facilitates the assessment of our board of directors' performance as a whole and of the individual directors, and reports thereon to our board of directors.
 The specific responsibilities of the Nominating and Corporate Governance Committee are set forth in its written charter, a copy of which is available for viewing on our website at www.roireit.net.